 All of us have our own Goliath.

-But we have to remember that many challenges we encountered and overcome because those winning moments gives us the courage to fight.
-It gives us the energy to stand and say to your self “I CAN DO IT”.
+But we have to remember the many challenges we encountered and overcome because those winning moments give us the courage to fight.
+It gives us the energy to stand and say to ourselves “I CAN DO IT”.